augerT/repository-tracker/README.md

 ### -Latest release is not grabbed when adding a repository

 I kept it this way for testing purposes, as it makes it easier to test both the repository release fetching, as well as the seenByUser flag.
+This could be pretty easily implemented using `fetchLatestRelease` method in `octokit.js` when adding a repository.

 ### -Latest release is not shown on selected repository when "Sync Releases" is pressed